Interlisp/hugo/content/en/_index.md

 Medley was the last release of the Xerox Lisp environment, before the whole environment was renamed Medley.
 It was originally written in Interlisp (a dialect separate from the MACLISP/Common Lisp tradition, with its own ancestry), but later, Common Lisp also became part of the environment.
 Medley includes a WYSIWYG text editor (TEdit), email organizer (Lafite), performance tools (Spy) and many other libraries and user contributed code (from the 1980s).

+[What have we lost?](https://www.youtube.com/watch?v=7RNbIEJvjUA&t=841s)  A presentation from the 2020 Remote Chaos Experience conference highlights some of the interesting aspects of
+Interlisp.
+The presentation synopsis states it this way:
+> We have ended up in a world where UNIX and Windows have taken over, and most people have never experienced anything else.
+Over the years, though, many other system designs have come and gone, and some of those systems have had neat ideas that were nevertheless not enough to achieve commercial success.
+We will take you on a tour of a variety of those systems, talking about what makes them special.

 ## Documentation

 Interlisp Medley documentation for is available in from here: [Documentation](/documentation).